remytuyeras/aces/README.md

 # Installation

-At this time, the only way to install the package is to download its code and use it in your own code as follows.
+Currently, the sole method for installing the package is to download its code and incorporate it into your own project using the following line.

 ```python
 from aces import *